 2. Put on the safety glasses and drill drainage holes in the bottom of the tub so your compost won’t develop dog vomit slime mold or maggots (true story.)

 I chose to use my single speed drill for this project instead of Mommy’s Little Helper - my multispeed, mega torque cordless drill.
 Sure, I could have used a lower setting on Mommy’s Little Helper but I wanted to show my very first Single Girl Power Tool some love because it doesn’t see daylight very often these days.

 3. Turn the plastic tub on its side and drill a series of aeration holes in the side of the tub.
 Drill slow/low power so you don’t crack the tub.

 Lisa didn’t listen to me about drilling slowly and that’s why some of her holes are a little wonky.
-I had to manage this project by watching her through the patio door from inside the house while Lisa worked on the patio because I refuse to wear Doggles.
+I had to manage this project by watching her through the patio door from inside the house while Lisa worked on the patio because I refuse to wear these sweet Doggles.
 She’s all about that safety thing.

 4. Put the lid on the tub to stabilize it and drill a series of aeration holes in the lid.

 Tip: By the way, did you know that if you drill a bazillion holes in a Rubbermaid tub you void the warranty on the tub?
 Me neither.
 I had no idea Rubbermaid tubs even had warranties until they rejected this project for their blog because it voids the warranty.